Tunica Resorts, Mississippi: Economy

 At one time, eleven different casinos were operated in the community.
 Resorts Casino Tunica, Tunica Roadhouse, Treasure Bay Casino and Grand Casino Tunica closed, and the Isle of Capri Casino Hotel Tunica (originally the first of three Harrah's locations in the area) was bought by the neighboring Sam's Town resort; it is used only for its hotel tower and parking garage.

-The community is remarkable in that there is little infrastructure other than that which adjoins the casinos.
-Businesses other than the casinos include a small number of motels, convenience stores and fast food restaurants, along with an outlet-style shopping center, and the community's oldest business, the Hollywood Cafe, a blues club immortalized in the popular song, "Walking in Memphis," by Marc Cohn in 1991.
+In the community there is little infrastructure other than that which adjoins the casinos.
+Businesses other than the casinos include a small number of motels, convenience stores and fast food restaurants, along with an outlet-style shopping center.
+The community's oldest business is the Hollywood Cafe, a blues club.

-Small apartment complexes mainly occupied by casino workers are among the few dwellings found in Tunica Resorts.
-Outside of such structures — many built since 1990 — table-flat cotton fields mark much of the area, as was the case before the casinos came.
+Small apartment complexes – many built since 1990 and mainly occupied by casino workers – are among the few dwellings found in Tunica Resorts.
+Outside of such structures table-flat cotton fields mark much of the area, as was the case before the casinos were built.